jtopjian/sharder/README.md

   $ source sharding.env
 ```

-Please note that in the default configuration a new docker volume will be
-created for the database each time you `docker-compose up`.
+A new directory called db will be created in this directory and will be used to
+store the hub database files persistently.
+If you want do reset the system it is
+safe to delete this directory.
 ```
   $ docker-compose build
   $ docker-compuse up -d